-EU Member States take part in the Erasmus+ Programme.
-In addition, in accordance with article 16 of the Erasmus+ Regulation, the following third countries are associated to the programme
+EU Member States participate fully in all actions of the Erasmus+ Programme.
+In addition, in accordance with article 19 of the Erasmus+ Regulation, the following third countries are associated to the programme:

 - members of the European Free Trade Association (EFTA) which are members of the European Economic Area (EEA): Norway, Iceland, Liechtenstein;

-- acceding countries, candidate countries and potential candidates: Republic of North Macedonia, Republic of Turkey and Republic of Serbia;
+- acceding countries, candidate countries and potential candidates: North Macedonia, Republic of Türkiye and Republic of Serbia;

-In addition, in accordance with article 17 of the Regulation, entities from other third countries non-associated to the Programme can be eligible in Erasmus+ actions in duly justified cases and in the Union interest (hereafter called “third countries not associated to the Programme”).
+In addition, in accordance with article 20 of the Regulation, legal entities from third countries non-associated to the Programme can be eligible in Erasmus+ actions in duly justified cases and in the Union interest (hereafter called “third countries not associated to the Programme”).

 The following countries can fully take part in all the Actions of the Erasmus+ Programme: